beacon-biosignals/K8sClusterManagers.jl/docs/src/examples.md

 Examples
 ========

-The [`K8sClusterManager`](@ref) is intended to be used inside a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) running on a Kubernetes cluster.
+The `K8sClusterManager` can be used both inside and outside of a Kubernetes cluster.

 ## Launching an interactive session

 The following manifest will create a Kubernetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) named "interactive-session".
-This Job will spawn a Pod (see `spec.template.spec`) which will run an interactive Julia session with the latest release of K8sClusterManagers.jl installed.
+This Job will spawn a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) (see `spec.template.spec`) which will run an interactive Julia session with the latest release of K8sClusterManagers.jl installed.
 Be sure to create the required [ServiceAccount and associated permissions](../patterns/#required-permissions) before proceeding.

 ````@eval
 using Markdown